imagej/imagej.github.io/_pages/plugins/rats.md

 ![](/media/RATS gui.jpg "RATS_gui.jpg")

 Load an single channel image (8-bit, 16-bit or 32-bit).
-Note that the plugin expects bright objects on dark background, so you might want to call {% include bc content='Edit | Invert'%} if your input image has dark objects.
+Note that the plugin expects bright objects on dark background, so you might want to call {% include bc path='Edit | Invert'%} if your input image has dark objects.
 Select the RATS plugin from the Plugins menu.
 The following dialog will appear:

 1\.
 NOISE THRESHOLD: An estimate of the noise.
 Estimate the noise by selecting a "background" portion of the image and using ImageJ to determine the standard deviation of gray values.
 Oddly, lower values yield smaller particles in general. (see reference, defaults to 25).